 Part 2: Oral Motor Differences and Feeding

-Part 3: Feeding Therapy and Setting Up Your Home for Success
+Part 3: Feeding Therapy and Finding the Right Fit

 From the beginning of our lives, food means love.
 Our first experiences with our families involve filling our bellies – it’s how we bond with one another and how our parents learn about our needs.
 One of the first words little ones learn to say is “eat”.
 Food is how we fellowship with one another, how we socialize, and how we make some of our deepest memories.